energywebfoundation/origin/docs/certificate-guides/exchange-inbox.md

 ## Withdraw

-To withdraw certificates from the exchange to your organization’s Blockchain Inbox account, select the certificates you want to withdraw and navigate to the Withdraw tab.
-You can withdraw Mwh more than one certificate at a time by selecting multiple certificates.
+To withdraw certificates from the exchange to your organization’s Blockchain Inbox account, select the certificate you want to withdraw and navigate to the Withdraw tab.

 ![certificate-exchangeinbox-withdraw](images/certificates/certificate-exchangeinbox-withdraw.png)